Season 1, Episode 10

 Lorne Brown:

 So I want to talk a little bit about the term you call holy relationships, I call them conscious relationships.
 Because again, a lot, not all, but a lot of the people I see and that are trying to have babies, they’re in pairs.
-There are many people single doing this as well, so this also applies to them because the punchline is you have to have that great relationship with self.
+There are many people who are single doing this as well, so this also applies to them because the punchline is you have to have that great relationship with yourself.
 But can you describe what a holy relationship is?

 Gila Golub: